© 2011 Pi Arthur Stuart, pastuart.com

 There are tons of books and numerous courses that tell you how to meditate.
 I suggest you use the KISS method -- Keep It Simple System.

-Here's mine: 1) Find a quite place where you are not likely to be disturb for awhile.
+Here's mine: 1) Find a quiet place where you are not likely to be disturb for a while.
 2) Get comfortable 3) Start taking slow deep breaths.
 4) I need to meditate about this one for a while, but the idea is to "Relax your mind."